Refractory metals

 Refractory metals are a class of metals that are extraordinarily resistant to heat and wear.
 The expression is mostly used in the context of materials science, metallurgy and engineering.
-The definition of which elements belong to this group differs.
+The definitions of which elements belong to this group differ.
 The most common definition includes five elements: two of the fifth period (niobium and molybdenum) and three of the sixth period (tantalum, tungsten, and rhenium).
 They all share some properties, including a melting point above 2000 °C and high hardness at room temperature.
 They are chemically inert and have a relatively high density.
 Their high melting points make powder metallurgy the method of choice for fabricating components from these metals.
 Some of their applications include tools to work metals at high temperatures, wire filaments, casting molds, and chemical reaction vessels in corrosive environments.
-Partly due to the high melting point, refractory metals are stable against creep deformation to very high temperatures.
+Partly due to their high melting points, refractory metals are stable against creep deformation to very high temperatures.